EliahKagan/Dijkstra/README.md

 This is a [binary minheap](https://en.wikipedia.org/wiki/Binary_heap) + map data structure.
-It is the most commonly used data structure for Dijsktra&rsquo;s algorithm (as well as for Prim&rsquo;s algorithm), because:
+It is the most commonly used data structure for Dijkstra&rsquo;s algorithm (as well as for Prim&rsquo;s algorithm), because:

 - Compared to a [Fibonacci heap](#fibonacci-heap), it has worse asymptotic runtime, but that is a complicated linked data structure, so its constants